thamika123/react-quizzify/README.md

 # Quizzify

-An simple quiz app with 5-question quizzes on different topics, buil with React and Tailwind CSS.
+An simple quiz app with 5-question quizzes on different topics, built with React and Tailwind CSS.
 See it live [here](react-quizzify.netlify.app).

 ## Screenshots